roman-milk/roman-milk.github.io/cvsn.md

  Both my girls were giggling, competing to kiss and suck Joe's cock.
 He had a substantial member, long and thin, leaving lots of room for the girls to play with.
 He watched the two young beauties eventually take turns gobbling him.
 Debbie was on her hands and knees, and her ass was well within my reach.
 I reached out and squeezed her cheeks, then slipped a couple of fingers up inside her.

  Joe looked over to see me plowing his wife, and his tender side peeked out for just a moment, as he reached over, and brushed her hair from her face.
 She reached out and took that hand in hers, holding it tight, while she bounced under my unrelenting attention.
-Report_Story #2